conventional-changelog/commitlint/docs/README.md

 ```

-?> To get the most out of `commitlint` you'll want to autmate its use in your project lifecycle.
+?> To get the most out of `commitlint` you'll want to automate it in your project lifecycle.
 See our [Local setup guide](./guides-local-setup?id=guide-local-setup) for next steps.

 ## Documentation